Socialist Federal Republic of Yugoslavia: Maritime and river transportation

-With its extensive coast in the Adriatic sea, Yugoslavia included several large ports such as Split, Rijeka, Zadar or Pula.
+With its extensive coast in the Adriatic Sea, Yugoslavia included several large ports such as Split, Rijeka, Zadar or Pula.
 Ferries providing passenger service were established linking Yugoslav ports with several ports in Italy and Greece.
 Regarding rivers, the Danube was navigable throughout its entire course in Yugoslavia, linking the ports of Belgrade, Novi Sad, and Vukovar with Central Europe and the Black sea.
 Long stretches of rivers Sava, Drava and Tisza were also navigable.

 Urban

 Accompanying the high urban growth, urban transportation in Yugoslavia was significantly developed in all republic capitals and major cities.
 Urban bus networks existed in all cities, while many also included trolleybuses and trams.
-Despite having been planned for decades, Belgrade Metro never materialised, and Belgrade became the major capital in Europe not to have metro.
+Despite having been planned for decades, Belgrade Metro never materialised, and Belgrade became the only major capital in Europe not to have metro.
 Instead, Belgrade city authorities opted for the development of urban rail transport, Beovoz, and an extensive tram, bus and trolley network.

 Besides capital Belgrade, other cities developed tram networks as well.
 The urban rail transport infrastructure in Yugoslavia consisted of: